lgibelli/singularity-docs/getting_started.rst

 | Your container stores metadata about it’s build, along with Docker
   labels, and custom labels that you define during build in a ``%labels`` section.
-  For containers that are generated with Singularity version 2.4 and later, labels are represented using the `rc1 Label Schema`_.
+  For containers that are generated with Singularity version 2.4 and later, labels are represented using the `rc1 Label Schema <http://label-schema.org/rc1/>`_.
 For
   example:

 ::